asgerhs/CA-3/README.md

 - Clone Project
 - Remove `.git` folder and init project with `git init`
 - Create a new repository and commit / push the code to this repository
-- Do to *travis-ci.com* and Active the new repository
+- Go to *travis-ci.com* and Active the new repository
 - Create two new local databases (replace xxx with a name that makes sense for the project)
 	- `xxx`
 	- `xxx_test`